TheSkyLand/Nuxt/README.md

 # Nuxt
-Fullstack musical app like myspace
+Fullstack musical app like myspace on Vue + Nuxt